×

 Table of Contents

-Articles
+Article icon Articles

 For example, consider the responsibility of running air traffic control, a nuclear power station, or any kind of power plant.
 Or the intricacies involved in designing aircraft or satellites.
 Think about the complexity of updating a system directly controlled by a satellite orbiting above us.

-Challenges Associated with Legacy Systems
+Challenges Associated with Legacy Hardware:

 In reality, holding on to outdated legacy systems can cause an organization to spend 15% more of its yearly budget just on maintenance.